 The Fern Plant

 Feathery from the outside and thorny from the inside, the fern thrives in filtered to moderate light and in high humidity areas such as the bathroom.
 It is similar to other houseplants and requires minimal watering and gets its water intake from the humidity.
 You can preferably hang them in a shower enclosure or bathroom walls.
-Boston ferns filters harmful chemicals from air and improve humidity levels.
+Boston ferns filter harmful chemicals from the air and improve humidity levels.
 That is helpful for people with dry skin and nose/throat irritations.
 These evergreen plants are nontoxic to pets (although, cats love to play with this particular leafy plant).

 The Aloe Vera Plant